On this page:

 - Use nonfat dairy products

-- Eat less meat and poultry
+- Eat less red meat and processed meat

 - Eat two servings weekly of fish that are high in omega-3 fatty acids such as salmon, mackerel, and halibut.
-Omega-3 fatty acids reduce triglycerides and blood clotting.
+Omega-3 fatty acids reduce triglycerides and blood clotting

 - Consider use of sterol and stanol-rich margarines such as Take Control® and Benecol®, which are FDA approved.
-Eat 2 grams of these plant chemicals daily (see product label for recommended serving size).
+Eat 2 grams of these plant chemicals daily (see product label for recommended serving size)

-Family history of premature coronary heart disease, specifically in first-degree male relatives less than 55 years, in first- degree female relatives less than 65 years, increases one's risk for heart disease.
+Family history of premature coronary heart disease, specifically in first-degree male relatives less than 55 years, or in first- degree female relatives less than 65 years, increases one's risk for heart disease.
 (First-degree relatives are father, mother, and siblings.)

 When should drug therapy be used?
 This question should be discussed and decided with a clinician who knows your total health history.
 An assessment of your risk for developing cardiovascular disease can help determine appropriateness and the intensity of therapy.
 Multiple risk factors or pre-existing conditions (previous heart attack or metabolic syndrome) may warrant more aggressive or earlier treatment to lower cholesterol levels.